 Payments for some certificates may be made online, by check, money order, MasterCard, Visa, American Express, or Discover.
 Note: If paying by check or money order, please pay in U.S. funds drawn on a U.S. bank check, payable to The Regents of The University of Michigan.

 Payments for all other programs must be made using our online registration system.
+Payment for all courses is due prior to the course start date unless otherwise specified.

 Fees include registration and processing of continuing education credits when applicable.
 Parking, overnight accommodations, lunch, and textbooks are not included unless otherwise specified.